FaserF/ha-deutschebahn/README.md

 - **only_direct** (optional - default is false): Only show direct connections.

 ### YAML Config
 DEPRECATED, use the GUI setup instead!
+Only valid for Version 1.X

 ```yaml
 # Example configuration.yaml entry